-2. How Guitar Playing Can Keep Kids Entertained As Well As Providing Something Constructive For Them To Do!
+How Guitar Playing Can Keep Your 8 Year Old Entertained As Well As Giving Them Something Constructive To Do.

 Playing the guitar can keep your kids entertained if they are comfortable with playing the instrument and at the same time they are having